menghanhui/r3bl.blog/_posts/2015-01-09-advice-for-living-in-this-world.markdown

 ---
-author: mrr3bl
+author: Aleksandar Todorović
 comments: true
 date: 2015-01-09 18:12:06+00:00
 layout: post
 slug: advice-for-living-in-this-world
 title: Advice for living in this world (by Quinn Norton)
-wordpress_id: 288
-categories:
+categories: en
-- Free Culture
 tags:
-- Advice
 - essay
-- modern world
-- Quinn Norton
-- technology
+- personal
 ---

 Wow, this is the first time (although I can't guarantee you that it will be the last) that I'm going to share with you a story that was _not_ written by myself.
 And there's an excellent reason for that.
 I don't think that I've read a single story (or an article if you please) that had so much influence on me about today's technology.
 It was written by [**Quinn Norton**](http://en.wikipedia.org/wiki/Quinn_Norton) and published in a book called [**Share This Book (2012)**](http://www.shareconference.net/en/news/share-book) by [**Share Foundation**](http://www.shareconference.net/en).
 Please, read it thoroughly.
 I promise you that you _will_ be amazed by this astonishing piece of writing.